-This website is a work in progress by an anal cancer patient, diagnosed in May 2010 and treated in summer 2010, with recovery still underway.
+This website is a work in progress by an anal cancer patient, diagnosed in May 2010 and treated in summer 2010, recovered to the "new normal."
+(It WILL happen!)
 The goal was to assemble as many resources – web-based and print – as possible, along with my own compilations on subjects such as side effects, based on my research, my own experience, and the experience of many other patients sharing on the blogs listed on this site.
 My own diagnosis was for the most common form of anal cancer in the US, a squamous cell anal carcinoma (SCAC), and most of the postings here relate to that form of anal cancer.
 Another form of anal cancer, cloacogenic carcinoma, accounts for about one-quarter of all anal cancers.
 This cancer develops between the outer part of the anus and the lower part of the rectum, and as it begins in cells similar to the squamous cells, it is treated in the same way as SCAC.
 The very rare adenocarcinoma, developing in the mucus glands, may have more immediate surgery; but many of the issues associated with treatment of SCAC, such as the difficulty in discussing the diagnosis, also apply for these patients, and I hope they will find some parts of this site helpful.
 For more on the forms of anal cancer, see this overview from the American Society of Clinical Oncology.

 My cancer treatment center is not a research center and provided very little reference material.
 I like and trust my doctors, and I realize that they do not have time to pull together material for a cancer that is so rare they may see very few cases in their professional lives.
 Their focus has to be successful treatment.
 And, they are not patients.
 They have never experienced the treatment and its side effects.
 Some questions can only be asked- and answered - by patients!
 (Of course, doctors do become patients - and have the same problems as the rest of us.)
 I have found from exchanges with other anal cancer patients that very few cancer treatment centers include any significant help for recovery and survivorship in their operations.
 So, I embarked on this website journey.
 The cancer experience is scary, even if you find it brings you gifts of understanding and gratitude for learning to more fully appreciate each day; David Rakoff explains this brilliantly in his essay, "The Waiting".
 It is less frightening if you do not have to go down this road alone.